Home in Place manages The Meeting Place on the NSW Central Coast.

 The Meeting Place is now open 10am-2pm Tuesdays, Wednesdays, Thursdays and Fridays.

 The Shack Shop

-Through the Shack Shop customers can access free bakery items and vegetables through the Foodbank initiative and best-before dated staple foods and frozen goods through the SecondBite program.
+Through the Shack Shop customers can access donated free bakery items, fruit and vegetables through SecondBite and OzHarvest and staple and frozen goods through Foodbank.